bogsdarking/planet_ruler/CONTRIBUTING.md

 Be respectful and constructive in all interactions.
 We're all here to learn and improve the project together.

+## License

+By contributing to planet_ruler, you agree that your contributions will be licensed under the Apache License 2.0.

 **In summary:**
 - Be welcoming to newcomers
 - Help others learn